Top 10 Personal Safety Tips

 - Keep personal information private.
 Avoid becoming a victim of identity theft by carrying only the necessary items in your wallet or purse.
 Don't give personal information to solicitors.
 Do not put personal information on your web page or social media sites and do not give personal information that can identify where you live.

-- Keep your residence hall room locked.
+- Keep your residence hall room and building locked and secure.
+A propped open door is a perfect target for unwelcome visitors and allows them quick and easy access to your belongings and the belongings of others.
+If your room has additional doors and windows, always be sure they are closed and locked as well.
 Even if you're going next door to a friend's room, always grab your keys and lock the door.
-A propped open door is a perfect target for unwelcome visitors and allows them quick and easy access to your belongings.
-If your room has additional doors and windows, always be sure they are closed and locked as well.